parsiya/parsiya.net/backup-content/post/2015-10-09-proxying-hipchat-part-2-so-you-think-you-can-use-burp.markdown

     User-Agent: Mozilla/5.0
     Host: www.hipchat.com

-{{< imgcap src="/images/2015/hipchat2/08-Profile-pic-placeholder.png" caption="Do not track me bro " >}}
+{{< imgcap src="" caption="" /images/2015/hipchat2/08-Profile-pic-placeholder.png Do not track me bro  >}}

 Why are we retrieving this image from hipchat.com every time when it can be stored in the application and conserve bandwidth?
 I don’t know but Paranoid Parsia tells me that it is an Atlassian tracking request.
 This way they will know where and when an instance has been executed.
 There is no identifying data sent with the request.

-{{< imgcap src="/images/2015/hipchat2/09-I-am-not-saying-it-was-Atlassian-but-it-was-Atlassian.jpg" caption="I am not saying it was Atlassian, but it was Atlassian " >}}
+{{< imgcap src="" caption="" /images/2015/hipchat2/09-I-am-not-saying-it-was-Atlassian-but-it-was-Atlassian.jpg I am not saying it was Atlassian, but it was Atlassian  >}}

 **Request 4** is another GET request.